wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/vuln-detector.rst

 .. note::

-   This section applies for 4.8.0 and later versions of the Wazuh.
-If you are using an older version, this section is called `vulnerability-detector`.
+   This section applies to 4.8.0 and later versions of Wazuh.
+If you use an older version, this section is called `vulnerability-detector`.

 This section covers the configuration for the :doc:`/user-manual/capabilities/vulnerability-detection/index` module.